This information is also available in: Ukrainian | українська | Russian | русский

 Asylum is an individual right, granted following a specific administrative and legal process that will determine whether you have a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.
 Once granted, asylum can be withdrawn whenever new elements or findings arise indicating that there are reasons to reconsider its validity.

 You should enquire with the national authorities of the EU country where you are present for more details regarding the specific rights, such as access to medical care, housing and the labour market, education for children and detention, under each protection regime.
-Find information about fundamental rights during the asylum procedure.
+For general information about fundamental rights during the asylum procedure, please see here.

 You might be entitled to a residence permit as a family member of an EU citizen or someone already legally residing in the EU, or as a student, researcher, trainee or worker.
 For more information about your options you should contact the competent authorities in the country where you are currently staying.
 You can also consult the EU Immigration Portal for more practical information and links to websites of relevant national authorities.